srdone/life-history-of-ellen-precinda-moffatt-done/3-return-to-mexico/4-return-to-tucson.md

 loaded.
 She went on about her work.
 Soon she heard a shot, then complete silence.
 She said that was the longest trip she ever took.
 Each step was like an eternity, and each step was a prayer.
-When she realized that the bullet hadn't hit any of the boys. she really said a prayer of thanks, especially thanking their guardian angels who always seemed overworked around our home.
+When she realized that the bullet hadn't hit any of the boys, she really said a prayer of thanks, especially thanking their guardian angels who always seemed overworked around our home.
 That gun and its young owner were sent home in a hurry.